petelomax/Phix/readme.txt

 Phix readme.txt
 ===============

-The windows installer (phix.exe) defaults to C:\Program Files\Phix, though you can change that.
-(Yes, phix.exe is the installer, p.exe and pw.exe are the main programs it installs.)
-Alternatively you can use 7zip, and probably most other file compression utilities, to extract the contents of phix.exe to any directory of your choice.
+The windows installer (phix.setup.exe) defaults to C:\Program Files\Phix, though
+you can change that.
+Alternatively you can use 7zip, and probably most other file compression utilities, to extract the contents of phix.setup.exe, or equivalently phix1.zip and phix2.zip, to any directory of your choice.

+**DEV**: this has changed with pdemo.exw and needs rewriting:
-Installation does not modify anything in the system registry, nor does it create any start menu or desktop shortcuts[2], or set the PATH environment variable.
+Installation does not modify anything in the system registry, nor does it create any start menu or desktop shortcuts, or set the PATH environment variable.
 The recommended post-installation setup is to manually associate *.exw files with pw.exe using the "open with" option in Windows Explorer.
 Personally I never set PATH, EUINC, or EUDIR, though they can be used if you want.